PortableApps64/PortableApps-ForMacOS64/README.md

-Please help+contribute+collaborate+improve+rectify current codes to build this bash-shell ‘script’ (or apple-script or ..., etc ), so-that it can be run/used by Platypus or run/used directly by user, To run macOSX Apps on (64-bit) macOSX from portable/external<br/>
+Please help+contribute+collaborate+improve+rectify current codes to build this bash-shell ‘script’ (or apple-script or ..., etc ), so-that it can be run/used by Platypus Or run/used directly by user, To run macOSX Apps on (64-bit) macOSX from portable/external<br/>
-drive/storage⒮), or run macOSX App as a second/third/multi-instance of same App.<br/>
+drive/storage⒮), Or run macOSX App as a second/third/multi-instance of same App.<br/>
 Thanks in advance.
 <p width="100%" align="center" class="TAC">Goto <a href="#intro">Top</a>